 - Slant or Directional Drilling

 - Single Rig (the most common type of small drilling rig)

 - Triple Rig

-Each type of operation has its own unique qualities and speed.
-You may want to test out which rig or platform suits you best, particularly as you advance to the level of assistant driller or driller.
+Each type of operation has its unique qualities and speed.
+You may want to test which rig or platform suits you best, particularly as you advance to the assistant or driller level.
 An oil field job is a great place to work if you like long hours, a fast pace, and large paychecks.
-If you have never worked in this sector or if you are looking for an upgrade to a better position, a solid resume and cover letter are essential for making the transition.
+A solid resume and cover letter are essential for the transition if you have never worked in this sector or are looking to upgrade to a better position.

-If you are brand new to the industry, or fairly junior in the ranks, there are a few qualifications you must possess or pursue.
+If you are brand new to the industry or fairly junior in the ranks, you must possess a few qualifications or pursue what is required.

 Tickets that are required to work in the oil field: